Amended and Restated Articles of Incorporation of St. Johns Presbyterian Church of Jacksonville, Inc.

 activities of the organization shall be the carrying on of propaganda or otherwise attempting to influence legislation, and the organization shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of this document, the organization shall not carry on any other purposes not permitted to be carried on (a) by an organization exempt from the federal income tax under section 501(c)(3) of the Code, or (b) by an organization, contributions to which are deductible under section 170(c)(2) of the Code.

-2.4 Dissolution Prior to a dissolution, it is hoped the remaining members will disburse the assets of the church to charitable organizations which reflect the mission of St Johns.
+2.4 Dissolution.
 Upon the dissolution of the organization, assets shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Code, or shall be distributed to the federal government, or to a state or local government, for public purpose.
-Any such assets not disposed of shall be disposed of by the Circuit Court in and for Duval County, Florida, as said Court shall determine.
+The organizations to receive such property, and their respective shares and interests, shall be determined by the Session.

-The Church shall be governed by a Session composed of ruling elders, who shall be Members of the Church, and who are elected, ordained and installed through the nominating and election processes of the Church as set forth in the Bylaws, assisted by all installed pastors and associate pastors.
-All members of the Session are entitled to vote.
-The Pastor/Head of Staff shall be the moderator, and may delegate a designated moderator.
-If no moderator is delegated, the presbytery may delegate a moderator.
-The Session shall meet not less frequently
+The Church shall be governed by a Session composed of installed Pastor(s) and Elders.
+Elders shall be Covenant Partners of the Church, who are nominated, elected, ordained, and installed through the nominating and election processes of the Church as set forth in the Bylaws.

 Consistent with direction provided by the Session, the officers of the Church shall operate the Church.
 The officers of the Church shall include the following:

 4.1 Board of Trustees.
-The overall operations of the Church, and the supervision, care and upkeep of the physical plant, shall be carried out and overseen by the Board of Trustees.
-The Trustees shall be Members of the Church, and who are elected, and installed through the nominating and election processes of the Church as set forth in the Bylaws, assisted by all installed pastors and associate pastors.
-The Trustees shall manage the corporate affairs of the organization, and the supervision of its property.
-Trustees shall be elected by the Members, consistent with the nominating process set forth in the Bylaws.
+The overall operations of the Church, and the supervision, care and upkeep of the physical plant, subject to oversight by the Session, shall be carried out and overseen by the Board of Trustees, assisted by the pastors and staff.
+The Board of Trustees shall be comprised of three Covenant Partners, who are nominated, elected, and installed according to the nominating and election processes set forth in the Bylaws.
+As more specifically set forth in the Bylaws, the Trustees shall manage the corporate affairs of the organization.
+The Board of Trustees acts as one, but they may delegate and assign tasks to individual Trustees from time to time.

 4.3 Clerk of Session.
 The Session shall appoint a Clerk of Session to record the minutes of Session meetings, and to serve generally as Secretary of the organization.

 5.1 Membership.
-The Members of the Church are sometimes referred to as Covenant Partners, and shall be those communicant Members now in good standing, as well as those who may from time to time become communicant Members.
-The manner, form and requisites of application for admission as Members, shall be prescribed by the Bylaws of this organization.
+The Members of the Church are sometimes referred to as Covenant Partners, and shall be those Covenant Partners now in good standing, as well as those who may from time to time become Covenant Partners.
+The manner, form and requisites of application for admission as Covenant Partners, shall be prescribed by ECO Polity.

 5.2 Congregation.
-The Members of the Church are collectively referred to as the Congregation.
+The Covenant Partners of the Church are collectively referred to as the Congregation.

 5.3 Meetings.
 The Congregation shall meet for annual or special meetings.
 The manner of announcing regular and special meetings, quorum requirements, and the matters appropriate for approval at such meetings, is set forth in the Bylaws.

-Bylaws for the Church shall be approved by the Session.
-The Bylaws may be amended from time to time in the same manner, provided that the proposed amendment is presented to the Session, and approved by the Session, in the manner consistent with the Bylaws.
+Bylaws for the Church shall be approved by the Congregation at a Congregational Meeting.
+The Bylaws may be amended from time to time at a Congregational Meeting, provided that the proposed amendment is first presented to and approved by the Session.

 AMENDMENT OF ARTICLES

 An amendment to the Articles of Incorporation of this organization must first be proposed to the Session by any Member of the Church.
-The Session will determine whether the proposed amendment is of such merit that it should be proposed to the Congregation for approval.
+The Session will determine whether the proposed amendment is of such merit that it should be proposed to the Congregation for approval, and may revise the proposed amendment as it deems appropriate.
 If the Session votes in favor of presenting the proposed amendment to be considered by the Congregation, the proposed amendment together with the Session’s recommendation concerning the proposal, shall be considered at a regular or special meeting of Congregation.
 Any amendment of these Articles of Incorporation which are approved by the Congregation shall be

 certified as such by the then serving Clerk of Session, and submitted on behalf of the Church to the